ebi-ait/ingest-archiver/doc/data_files_archiving.md

 <env>/<sub_uuid>
 ```

-Run and experiment XMLs will have reference to files uploaded in the Webin upload area following the above structure, for e.g. `/dev/d6a3bb80-493a-11ec-81d3-0242ac130003/file.fastq.gz`.
+Run and experiment XMLs will have reference to files uploaded in the Webin upload area following this structure, for e.g. `/dev/d6a3bb80-493a-11ec-81d3-0242ac130003/file1.fastq.gz`.

 Push